 In fact, you can still choose to charge way more than most of your competition as long as you can offer your customers real value.
 In other words, there are two main avenues you can take in determining the pricing of your products;

 After creating a formidable plan for your laser engraving business, the next step is to acquire the equipment you need to get started.
-On a bare minimum, the following are the equipment you need.
+At a bare minimum, the following is the equipment you need.

 A laser engraving machine

-It is also important to think of whether or not you want an adjustable bed size.
-Some engravers have a fixed bed size which means you can only engrave materials of fixed dimensions.
+It is also important to think about whether or not you want an adjustable bed size.
+Some engravers have a fixed bed size, which means you can only engrave materials of fixed dimensions.

 The laser power is also an important consideration to make.
 How powerful a laser engraver is will be determined by the wattage of the engraver.
 This wattage will have an overall effect on how fast you can engrave through the material.
 Last but not least, look for an engraver that has clear user instructions and /or documentation.
 This will come in handy if you need to troubleshoot it.